lgugelmann/HD6301_thing/asm/README.md

  * Add graphics save / restore commands to pico graphics to use for entering/exiting the monitor without interfering with user programs.
  * Hexdump for memory in the monitor.
- * Utility to print a number in decimal.
  * A `help` command for the monitor.
  * Make the memory map more explict and document it to avoid monitor / user program conflicts.
 The `include/macros.inc` macros don't help anymore as monitor and user programs are assembled separately.
    * Get the keyboard buffer away from user RAM.
    * Make it clear which zeropage addresses are system vs user usable.
- * `zp_var` should be smarter to allow different programs to reuse the same addresses.
-Probably a case of being careful with offset definitions, global variables, and sections.
- * Make the programmer able to flash at non-4k boundaries to speed up monitor flashing a tiny bit.